kubernetes/enhancements/keps/sig-node/3953-in-place-node-resource-resize/README.md

 ###### Does enabling the feature change any default behavior?

-No behavior change when there is no change in node allocatable resources, and this feature is guarded by `NodeResourceHotPlug` feature gate.
+No behavior change when there is no change in node allocatable resources, and this feature is guarded by `InPlaceNodeResourceResize` feature gate.

 With feature enabled:
     Hotplug of resource will lead to increase in Node allocatable resource and allowing Pending pods to be scheduled.